sorin-ionescu/prezto/README.md

 Run `zprezto-update` to automatically check if there is an update to zprezto.
 If there are no file conflicts, zprezto and its submodules will be automatically updated.
-If there are conflicts you will instructed to go into the `$ZPREZTODIR` directory and resolve them yourself.
+If there are conflicts you will be instructed to go into the `$ZPREZTODIR` directory and resolve them yourself.

 To pull the latest changes and update submodules manually: